 - To live in a better area with a better school district or cost of living.

 - To live closer to family who will be helping you with responsibilities.

 - To start a new job that pays better or offers better benefits, but wait until you have an actual offer.

 Relocating out of revenge may make the court deny your move.
 Of course, the judge should take into consideration whether the noncustodial parent is part of the child’s life.
 An absent parent who objects may not be taken as seriously as a parent who always uses visitation time.

-Talk to a child custody attorney, like a child custody attorney in Austin, TX, about a relocation to make sure that you follow proper procedures.
+Talk to a child custody attorney, about relocation to make sure that you follow proper procedures.